jupyter-server/enterprise_gateway/docs/source/contributors/system-architecture.md

 def wait(self):
 ```
 The `wait()` method is used by the Jupyter framework when terminating a kernel.
 Its purpose is to block return
 to the caller until the process has terminated.
-Since this could be a while, its best to return control in a
+Since this could be awhile, it's best to return control in a
 reasonable amount of time since the kernel instance is destroyed anyway.
 This method does not return a value.

 ```python